udodihor/flask-fb-bot/README.md

 4. 30 min of your time

 ### Bot app
-You can just clone the source code from this repo.
-Only few things you will need to change (Tokens Variables).
+You can just clone a source code from this repo.
+Only few things you will need to change (Token Variables).
 After copying current code, go to your Terminal, open the project folder and run the following command:

 `$ pip install -r requirements.txt`